jhass/insporation/README.md

 Roughly in order of priority, but contributions towards any of these goals are always welcome.

-* Feature complete publisher (image upload, polls, location, preview)
+* Feature complete publisher (polls, location, preview)
 * Share receiver for text, images & links
 * Code cleanup (extract any copy paste programming into properly abstracted classes & widgets)
 * Polish design